tximeta: transcript quantification import with automatic metadata

 se <- tximeta(coldata)

-## importing quantifications
+## importing salmon quantification files

 ## reading in files with read.delim (install 'readr' package for speed up)